-It means, If the Sales YTD value is between 0 and Sales Last Year Value, then Red Indicator will be displayed.
+If the Sales YTD value is between 0 and the Sales Last Year’s Value, then Red Indicator will be displayed.

 Next, We are changing the Starting value of the Yellow indicator.
-By clicking the fx button next to the Start value Textbox and write the following expression.
+Click the fx button next to the Start value Textbox and write the following expression.

-Next, We are leaving the End value of a Yellow Indicator empty.
-It means, If the Sales YTD value is greater than Sales Last Year, then Yellow Indicator will be displayed.
+Next, We are leaving the End value of a Yellow SSRS Indicator empty.
+If the Sales YTD value is greater than the Sales Last Year, then a Yellow Indicator will be displayed.